Uninsured Motorist Insurance Coverage

 What happens if you're hit by an uninsured or underinsured driver?

 If you're the victim in a motor vehicle accident, you expect the at-fault driver's insurance company to pay for your damages.
-Sometimes, though, you may be in an accident with someone who isn't carrying enough insurance coverage to pay for your medical bills and other expenses.
-What can you do in this situation?
+Unfortunately, though, not all drivers carry sufficient insurance coverage to pay for all the damages resulting from an accident.
+So, what can you do if you've been in an accident with an uninsured or underinsured driver?

 Uninsured motorist (UM) insurance coverage can help ensure that you don't end up in debt for an accident that wasn't your fault.